AABelkhiria/JobPilot/README.md

 ## How to Use
 1. Navigate to a webpage containing a job description (e.g., a LinkedIn, Indeed, or company careers page).
 2. Click the extension's icon in the Chrome toolbar to open the popup.
-3. Click the "Generate & Download PDF" button.
-4. The extension will show its progress.
-After a few seconds, a PDF file will be automatically downloaded to your computer.
+3. Choose your desired action:
+    - **Generate Letter**: Click the "Generate Letter" button.
+The extension will generate a tailored cover letter and download it as a PDF.
+    - **Rate Job**: Click the "Rate Job" button.
+The extension will analyze your fit for the role and provide a rating with pros and cons.
+    - **In-Page Apply**: Click the "In-Page Apply" button.
+Within the popup, click "Express Interest" to get a concise, AI-generated answer to a common application question.
+Click the answer to copy it to your clipboard.

 ## Project Structure
 ```